CA native plants offer attractive and economic benefits that include:

 SoilMost native plants perform better without any fertilizer.
 Extra nutrients push plants to grow quickly, sometimes beyond naturally supportable levels and can shorten their life span.
 Adding a layer of mulch helps to slow water evaporation, discourage weed germination, and create a favorable environment for creating beneficial biological bacteria.

-Want to know more about California native grasses?If you want to discuss or learn more about California native grasses, feel free to contact any of our experts at Pacific Nurseries.
+Want to know more about California native grasses?If you would like to discuss your project requirements or learn more about California native grasses, contact any of our Customer Service experts by clicking on the PHONE icon below their name to call.
+Or click on the ENVELOPE icon below their name to send an email directly to them.

 As both a grower and a plant broker, we’re ready to work with you to provide just the right plants that will make your project a water-wise success.
 It’s one of the many qualities that make us different from just an ordinary nursery.